Tatekii/Siyn-s-Space/英语/新概念第三册/Pre-unit Test.md

 ### _a_ Supply the correct form of _have to_ or _should_ in these sentences:

 1. I'm sorry 1 couldn't get here on time.
-I                          (go) to the bank.
+I __ (go) to the bank.

-2. I                     (go) to the dentist yesterday but I forgot all about it.
+2. I __ (go) to the dentist yesterday but I forgot all about it.

-3. We                     (begin) work at 9 o'clock but we never do.
+3. We __ (begin) work at 9 o'clock but we never do.

 ### _b_ Write these sentences again using _have_ with the verbs in italics:

-1. '_I shall deliver_ _the parcel,' said the shop assistant.
+1. 'I _shall deliver_ the parcel,' said the shop assistant.

 2. Are you going to _clean_ this suit?